Privacy Policy: Industry-leading security for clinicians

 Communications Tools

-If you act as or on behalf of a “covered entity” under the Health Insurance Portability and Accountability Act (HIPAA) and choose to transmit protected health information subject to HIPAA in connection with your use of a Doximity secure communication tool, this information will be handled in accordance with the Doximity Business Associate Agreement incorporated by reference into the Doximity Terms of Service or our Business Associate Agreement with the relevant covered entity, as applicable.
+If you are a “covered entity” under the Health Insurance Portability and Accountability Act (HIPAA) and choose to transmit protected health information using a Doximity tool that we identify as appropriately secure for that purpose, such as our communication tools, AI tools, member messaging, or electronic fax service, such information will be handled in accordance with the Doximity Business Associate Agreement, which is incorporated into the Doximity Terms of Service by reference, or our Business Associate Agreement with the relevant covered entity, as applicable.

 Information Collected Automatically When You Use The Services